ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

   :end-before:  #endregion
   :dedent: 12

-When the ``DbInitializer.Initialize`` method runs, it will insert rows in the Department table and it will relate Course rows to the new Department rows.
-You will then no longer need the "Temp" department or the default value on the Course.DepartmentID column.
+In a production application, you would write code or scripts to add Department rows and relate Course rows to the new Department rows.
+You would then no longer need the "Temp" department or the default value on the Course.DepartmentID column.

 Save your changes and build the project.